Breadcrumb

 Poliisikoirat peruskoulutus haitari en

 Dogs are one of the police’s tools in the use of force.
-The dog must be under the handler's control at all times, attack and release when commanded to do so.
+The police dog must be under the handler's control at all times, attack and release when commanded to do so.
 After basic training, the exercises mimic real-life duties indoors and outdoors.

 Poliisikoirat erikoiskoulutus teksti en